Unilever to stop US advertising on Facebook, Twitter for rest of year

 REUTERS: Unilever PLC said on Friday it will stop advertising on Facebook, Instagram and Twitter in the United States for the rest of the year, citing "divisiveness and hate speech during this polarized election period in the U.S."

 The consumer goods company, which owns brands like Dove Soap and Lipton tea, joins a growing advertising boycott against Facebook as part of the "Stop Hate for Profit" campaign started by U.S. civil rights groups after the death of George Floyd.
-The effort called on Facebook, which owns Instagram, to do more to stop hate speech.
+The effort called on Facebook, which owns Instagram, to do more to stop hate speech and misinformation.

 Shares of Facebook and Twitter both fell more than 7per cent.